cdleveille/copterjs/README.md

     -   [EditorConfig](https://marketplace.visualstudio.com/items?itemName=editorconfig.editorconfig)
     -   [TypeScript Import Sorter](https://marketplace.visualstudio.com/items?itemName=mike-co.import-sorter)
 -   Run `yarn` in the terminal to install package dependencies.
--   Create and populate a `.env` file in the root folder based on the `.env.example` file, which contains default environment variable values for a development environment.
+-   Create and populate a `.env` file in the root folder based on the `.env.example` file, which contains default environment variable values for a dev environment.
--   Optionally set the `USE_DB` environment variable to `false` and skip the "Set up dev database" instructions below if there is no need for a dev database.
+-   Optionally switch the `USE_DB` environment variable to `false` and skip the "Set up dev database" instructions below if there is no need for a dev database.

 Set up dev database (only required if `USE_DB=true` in the `.env` file):